St. Louis County charges overseas reservist in statutory rape and sodomy cases dating to 1993

-CLAYTON, Mo–St. Louis County Prosecuting Attorney Wesley Bell on Wednesday announced twelve counts of statutory rape and sodomy filed against a man arrested in Atlanta, Georgia Wednesday night upon his return from a Naval deployment overseas.
+CLAYTON, Mo. – St. Louis County Prosecuting Attorney Wesley Bell on Wednesday announced 12 counts of statutory rape and sodomy filed against a man arrested in Atlanta, Georgia Wednesday night upon his return from a Naval deployment overseas.

 Bell said one of the victims wrote a letter to his office in January 2020, helping to start the Prosecuting Attorney’s investigation.
 The allegations had come to the office previously, but Bell said Wednesday there was no indication “the wrong call” had been made in not moving forward.